Keyboard shortcuts

 In Makara, creating a widget can be done by calling its pre-defined macro.
 A button can be created using button_! and a text can be created using text_!.

-Each macro is splitted into 3 parts with specific orders and the orders are:
+Each widget macro is splitted into 3 parts:

 1. Properties